Yoast/duplicate-post/readme.txt

 This plugin allows to create a copy of a post (or page) in two ways.

-1. In 'Edit Posts'/'Edit Pages', you can click on 'Duplicate' link below the post/page title: this will immediately create a copy (with the same publish status of the original: 'publish', 'draft' or 'pending') and return to the list.
+1. In 'Edit Posts'/'Edit Pages', you can click on 'Duplicate' link below the post/page title: this will immediately create a copy and return to the list.

 2. While editing a post/page, you can click on 'Copy to a new draft' above "Cancel"/"Move to trash".
 This will lead to the edit page for the new draft: change what you want, click on 'Publish' and you're done.